swissbalancr/balancr_rtd/source/getting_started/system_requirements.rst

 Recommended hardware requirements for Windows:

-- 16Gb of memory RAM - to run multiple docker containers
+- 16 GB of memory (RAM) to run multiple docker containers

 Software requirements for Windows: